alexkarezin/jabref-wiki/Minutes.md

 - [ ] [Issues targeted for next release](https://github.com/JabRef/jabref/milestones/v3.3)
 - [ ] [#851](https://github.com/JabRef/jabref/pull/851) Should we rediscuss the alignment of `=`?
 - [ ] [#496](https://github.com/JabRef/jabref/issues/496): Should the possibility to define more than one file-directory be added?
+- [ ] We need help from our users in documenting JabRef.
+A shout out to the mailing list should be made - no programming skills required, only motivation to help JabRef.
 - [ ] [PR status](https://github.com/JabRef/jabref/pulls)?

 ## Ongoing Discussions